 RESULTS

 Various cameras from NASA and JAXA have been used to acquire High Resolution Digital Imaging.
 The NASA camera has been a Nikon D3 camera shooting 1920 x 1080 video as well as higher resolution time-lapse sequences.
 The JAXA camera is a Canon C500 4K camera.
 In both cases, files have been successfully transferred to NASA and JAXA users by utilizing standard file transfer protocols compliant with CFDP Class 1 and Class 2 transfer protocols.

+TEST #5 JPEG2000 INTEROPERABILITY TESTING

+SCENARIO

+Confirm interoperability of JPEG2000 encoding and decoding from multiple vendors

+The participating space agency is NASA.

+RESULTS

+Encoders and decoders from five vendors were tested in the NASA Imagery Experts Group Digital Television (DTV) test facility for interoperability.
+An 80% success rate was achieved between the vendors, excluding back-to-back encoding and decoding from the same vendor.
+Some level of success was achieved between all the vendors with three vendors having almost complete compatibility between each other at all data rates tested.

 SCENARIO RESULT DETAILS